 Chronic or occasional bad breath can make any social situation uncomfortable.
-At Palmetto Dental Associates we understand your bad breath concerns.
+At Palmetto Dental Associates understands that the cause of your bad breath may be more than what you eat.
 Below are a few common causes of bad breath.
 Sometimes bad breath, or halitosis, can be a sign of a more serious dental concern or it can be solved with a few tweaks in your daily routine.

 Saliva is your natural cavity fighter.
 Saliva washes over your teeth removing sugars and bacteria that could develop into cavities or gum disease.
 Saliva does more than rinsing your mouth, it also neutralizes bacterial acids.
 Dry mouth, or xerostomia, can be a symptom of a disorder or simply a side effect from a medication.
 A few ways to reduce bad breath due to xerostomia is to stay hydrated, chew sugar-free gum, and employ artificial saliva or rinses.